aquasecurity/terraform-gcp-onboarding/README.md

 ## Using Existing Network and Firewall

 If you prefer to use an existing network and firewall instead of creating new ones, you can do so by setting `create_network = false` in the module's input variables.
-In this case, you will need to follow a specific naming convention for the existing network and firewall resources:
+In this case, you will need to create, prior to onboarding, network and firewall resources with the following naming convention:

 * Firewall: `<project_id>-rules-aqua-aas`
 * Network: `<project_id>-network`